 The greatest existential threat is the lack of adaptation.
 Once upon a time, giant apes roamed Southeast Asia.
 Believed to have stood 10 feet tall and weighed around 1,000 pounds, Gigantopithecus is gone now.
 Scientists suspect that as their habitat changed, they didn’t adapt to their new environment.

 Businesses want to move workloads to the cloud, and rightly so.
 The economic benefits, operational improvements, and simplified overall experience are very attractive.
-To put it another way, the habitat in which storage vendors live is changing.
+To put it another way, the habitat in which a storage vendor lives is changing.
 Customers are now demanding on-premises models that look more like the new world of cloud, not the old world of multiyear capital purchasing, operational overhead, and the responsibility of delivering SLAs to stakeholders.
 Savvy CIOs want to get away from these legacy issues, along with the associated vendor lock-in, risk forecasting, and unpredictable costs.

 The gorillas are trying to adapt to this new environment.
 One way legacy storage vendors have attempted to adapt is by introducing flexible consumption models.
 In theory, these models mimic cloud resources with pay-as-you-go models, pricing tiers, and some level of management.
 When considering these offerings, you need to ask the following question: